abrahamgr/web-app-learning/web/04-nextjs/TESTING.md

 html
 ```

-Add `setupTests.ts` to setup test utilities and global functions/mocks, if you have any kind of providers please take a look at this [example](https://testing-library.com/docs/react-testing-library/setup#custom-render)
+Add `setupTests.ts` file to setup test utilities and global functions/mocks, if you have any kind of providers please take a look at this [example](https://testing-library.com/docs/react-testing-library/setup#custom-render)

 ```typescript
 // extend matchers